How to Make a Patience Corner Quilt Block

 For the Patience Block, though, you will be cutting your squares and rectangles on the grain or cross grain for the best effect.

-To illustrate the grain, above is a picture from an old Simplicity pattern of a bodice layout.
+To illustrate the grain, below is a picture from an old Simplicity pattern of a bodice layout.
 The selvages of the fabric are labeled.
 The blue arrows show the direction of the grain.
 You will want the sides of your rectangles and squares to either be along or perpendicular to the arrows.

 I have seven fabrics: two solids and five prints.
 All the colors are harmonious with one another, so I have options.
 For my particular project, however, I'm going to be making four 8" blocks all the same.
 I want the most pleasing combination possible.